"Aye aye, captain!"

-The show, first broadcast in 1999, started out as the network's underdog, but eventually proved to be a HUGE success with both kids and adults: kids enjoyed the bright colors and appealing characters, while adults appreciated its quirky writing, wit, and a long list of parental bonuses and Getting Crap Past the Radar.
+The show, first broadcast in 1999, started out as the network's underdog, but eventually proved to be a HUGE success with both kids and adults, quickly dethroning Rugrats as Nick's flagship franchise: kids enjoyed the bright colors and appealing characters, while adults caught onto its quirky writing, wit, and a long list of parental bonuses.